-Without the parade of friends and family helping out as we had expected, the pandemic forced us into quarantine and we had not much outside help.
+Without the parade of friends and family helping out as we had expected, the pandemic forced us into quarantine and we had little outside help.
 Laundry and dishes went undone.
-Our small apartment became filled with gifts for the baby, a swing, a pack n play, boxes of diapers and wipes, spit up filled onesies and rags everywhere.
+Our small apartment became filled with gifts for the baby, a swing, a pack n play, boxes of diapers and wipes, spit-up filled onesies, and rags everywhere.

 I am grateful that we were able to have our baby shower before everything shut down.
 We were so blessed to have so many friends and family shower our baby with love and gifts.

 There are times where my anxiety gets the best of me.
 I worry if he’s sleeping enough or eating enough.
 My breastfeeding journey was riddled with questions.
 By the number of diapers we have gone through, I’m sure, the breastmilk is giving him all the nutrients he needs.